Make Fun Of Life!

 And the duck quacked all day long.

-by David Hugh Beaumont: “That Isn’t Even Funny”
+By David Hugh Beaumont: “That Isn’t Even Funny”

 Sid Meets Shark